switchtrue/personal-blog/content/posts/firewatch-australia-part-1.md

 into a format suitable for the app and stores it to [Cloud Firestore](https://cloud.google.com/firestore).

 Firestore is Googles serverless NoSQL document store product.
-It organises data in "documents" which is a set of fields with values and "collections" which is a group or list of documents.
+It organises data in "documents" which is a set of fields with values (think JSON) and "collections" which is a group of similar documents.
 One nice feature is that collections can be nested in documents as "subcollections".

 Processing the data from Cloud Storage and writing it to Firestore boils down the to the following steps: